s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 {% endhighlight %}

-The complete tables.py pretty long, but if you want to check out the whole thing it's included with the source code at the end of the tutorial.
+The complete tables.py is pretty long, but if you want to check out the whole thing it's included with the source code at the end of the tutorial.

 # WebSockets backend

-With our frontend and lookup tables complete, it's time to write the backend code for our keylogger's server component.
+With lookup tables and frontend complete, it's time to write the backend code for the server.
 Let's start by opening the following file.

 	keylogger/run.py